 Variants of this description are generally found in help files on your local muck and in several other places, but I thought I'd go through it anyway, and do it a bit more thoroughly than usual.

-Note that except for when you create it you generally don't have to write the name in full - "zo" will do just fine.
+Note that except for when you create it you generally don't have to write

 To create a zombie object just type